GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-11-18 21:23:25 IST
+This content is dynamically generated in Indian Time (IST): 2024-11-18 21:44:04 IST

 Current Weather in Coimbatore:
-Temperature: 23.41 °C
+Temperature: 24.88 °C
-Condition: broken clouds
+Condition: mist